nazarovtr/justice/README.md

 The mission was tested and works with ACE 3, TFAR, Arma Enhanced Movement, Advanced Towing, bCombat, ASR AI and VCOM.

 ## Recommended mod setup
-Arma E-nhanced Movement, Advanced Towing.
+Arma Enhanced Movement, Advanced Towing.

 ACE and/or some AI mod if you want.